mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 Parameters | Description
 -----------|--------------
-deviceId | Internal Id to identify the actual biometric device within the device service. deviceSubId | Allowed values are 1, 2 or 3.
+deviceId | Internal Id to identify the actual biometric device within the device service. deviceSubId | Allowed values are 0, 1, 2 or 3.
 The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.
 Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.
-In case of Finger/Iris its 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.
-The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap). timeout | Max time after which the stream should close.
+In the case of Finger/Iris it's 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.
+The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap).<br><br>Wherever possible SBI must detect if the placement of biometrics is not in sync with the deviceSubId.
+For example, if the deviceSubId is selected as 1 and if a right slap is presented instead of left, SBI must provide appropriate messages. timeout | Max time after which the stream should close.
 This is an optional parameter and by default the value will be 5 minutes.
 All timeouts are in milliseconds. dimensions | This is an optional parameter for handling specific requirements such as photo stream during exception.
 Please refer to the stream frame guidelines.<br><br>Format: mmmm.
 For example, value 6040 denotes 60mm(width) X 40mm(height) of the stream window.